mwauke/seniorThesis/presentation.md

 ## Conclusions

+- Analyze scholia as a collection of various features
 - Main scholia contain the majority of Aristarchan and post-Aristarchan language
 - Intermarginal and Interior scholia contain more Aristarchan paraphrases
-- Zones are *not* the best indicator of language-type
+- Zones are *not* the best feature for indicating language-type
 - Working Aristarchan identifier
+  - Possible to recover material directly from Aristarchus' editions (2nd century BCE)

 ---